-Once you are happy that your change is working and nothing else is broken are we ready for the next step.
-Product Development is a team sport, so you will probably want to share your work in progress with other team members, designers, stakeholders or anyone else really.
-That is again where our preview links shine once again.
+Once you are happy that your change is working and nothing else is broken, we are ready for the next step.
+Product Development is a team sport, so you will probably want to share your work in progress with other team members, designers, stakeholders or anyone else.
+That is where our preview links shine once again.
 By allowing anyone, even non-technical people, to instantly check out this change.
 Even against the production back-end.
 During collaboration, our focus is mostly on "Is it working?", but it is shifting to "Is it valuable?".

 The last step is releasing.
 People often assume this is binary, but for mature delivery organizations, this couldn't be further from the truth.
 There are two concepts often used in this step, which not coincidentally map neatly on the "Does it work?" and "Is it valuable?" categories.

 Canary Releases is a pattern where we slowly ramp up the rollout of the new version.
 Canary Releases allows you to monitor any metrics for anomalies and revert the change if necessary.